Rutvikrj26/awake-portfolio/content/posts/bangle-making.md

 date: 2020-11-28T13:53:01.431Z
 featureImage: /uploads/bangle-making-furnace.png
 ---
-Traditional craft of making joint-less green glass bangles is prevalent in Unch village of the Nadbai block near Bharatpur, Rajasthan.
-RuTAG IIT Delhi interacted with the artisans engaged in this craft with the help of LUPIN foundation and identified problems with their furnace, seating posture during work and the tools they use.
+The traditional craft of making joint-less green glass bangles is prevalent in Unch village of the Nadbai block near Bharatpur, Rajasthan.
+RuTAG IIT Delhi interacted with the artisans engaged in this craft with the help of LUPIN foundation and identified problems with their furnace, seating posture during work, and the tools they use.
 In this paper, the experience of developing solutions to these three problems has been discussed.
-A new furnace with commercial ceramic fibre insulation and a chimney-damper arrangement has solved the problem of hot and polluted working space and has also resulted in saving over 70% of the fuel they use in the furnace.
+A new furnace with commercial ceramic fiber insulation and a chimney-damper arrangement has solved the problem of hot and polluted working space and has also resulted in saving over 70% of the fuel they use in the furnace.
 Alternative seating arrangements proposed for the artisans were well-received by them.
 Modifications to their working tools also were appreciated by the artisans during the trials conducted.
 The furnace is in operation in the village.
 The other solutions need active promotion in the village before their effective adoption by artisans.

 ### Traditional Bangle Making Process